hkauhanen/littlesquares/README.md

 save(interpol_83A, file="../data/interpol_83A.RData")
 ```

-To plot everything for the main paper, use the following function – note that this will call `xelatex` to compose some of the figures, and that the total runtime is on the order of 2 minutes:
+To plot everything for the main paper and the SI, use the following function – note that this will call `xelatex` to compose some of the figures.
+Total runtime is on the order of 2½ minutes:

 ``` r
 plot_everything()
 ```

 Output is to `../plots/Fig*.pdf`.

-To plot the figures for the SI:

-FIXME

-#### Tables

-FIXME
+Table 1 of the main paper will also be printed, as will the list of WALS features and feature levels for the SI.

 ## How to cite